-Students must pay their tuition and fees or clear their accounts on the day they register.
+Students must pay their tuition and fees or settle their accounts by the scheduled due date.
 Students' financial aid may be used to cover all or part of the total amount due.

 QUALIFICATION FOR IN-STATE TUITION

 Undocumented students may benefit from a 2001 New York State law that expanded the definition of who can qualify for resident tuition while attending a CUNY college.
 The law allows students, including undocumented students, to pay resident tuition if they: